 But something is holding you back.

-Your Inner Mean Girl is pulling out all the stops to keep you stuck in your comfort zone.
+Your mind is pulling out all the stops to keep you stuck in your comfort zone.

 What if you fail and have to go back to your old job?